mne-tools/mne-python/doc/source/manual/mne.rst

-If the ``--cps`` option was used in source space creation (see Section 3.5) or if mne_add_patch_info described in Section 11.7 was run manually the source space file will contain for each vertex of the cortical surface the information about the source space point closest to it as well as the distance from the vertex to this source space point.
+If the ``--cps`` option was used in source space creation (see Section 3.5) or if mne_add_patch_info described in :ref:`BEHCBCGG` was run manually the source space file will contain for each vertex of the cortical surface the information about the source space point closest to it as well as the distance from the vertex to this source space point.
 The vertices for which